Edward Francis Hutton: Career

 In 1904, Hutton and his brother Franklyn Laws Hutton founded the American stock brokerage firm E. F. Hutton & Co.
 Under their leadership, it became one of the most respected financial firms in the United States and for several decades was the second largest brokerage firm in the United States.
 E.F.
 Hutton merged in 1988 with Shearson Lehman/American Express.

 Personal life

 He married his first wife Blanch Horton (December 6, 1878 – December 18, 1917) on October 9, 1900.
-Blanch was the daughter of investment banker Henry Lawrence Horton.
-She died in the early days of the 1918 Spanish Flu influenza pandemic.
+She was the daughter of investment banker Henry Lawrence Horton.
+She died in the early days of the 1918 Spanish flu pandemic.
 Blanch and Edward had one son: